The U.S. Can't Really Know If Farmers Are Cutting Back On Antibiotics, GAO Says

 Wallinga said Denmark and the Netherlands, mentioned in the GAO report, are useful comparisons to the United States because each country has combined national data on human and animal antibiotic use, and on resistant bacteria found in humans and in animals, into a single annual report.
 "Each piece of data is important by itself, but it's only when you marry them together that you get insight into what your next steps should be," he said.
 "That is something that could be done immediately here."

-The GAO report was requested by members of Congress who have been pressing for more reform of farm antibiotic use: Senators Kirsten Gillibrand (D-NY), Dianne Feinstein (D-CA) and Elizabeth Warren (D-MA), and Representatives Rosa DeLauro (D-CT) and Louise Slaughter (D-NY).
+The GAO report was requested by members of Congress who have been pressing for more reform of farm antibiotic use: Sens.
+Kirsten Gillibrand (D-NY), Dianne Feinstein (D-CA) and Elizabeth Warren (D-MA), and Reps.
+Rosa DeLauro (D-CT) and Louise Slaughter (D-NY).
 (DeLauro has pressed for changes in food safety regulation and Slaughter is the chief sponsor of the Preservation of Antibiotics for Medical Treatment Act, which would further restrict farm use.)
 The same day the GAO released its report, the group fired off a stinging letter to the USDA and the Department of Health and Human Services, parent of the FDA.

 "The rise of antibiotic resistance is one of the greatest threats to global health, and the misuse and overuse of antibiotics has been linked to the emergence and spread of antibiotic resistant bacteria," they wrote.
 The members asked the agencies to set deadlines for getting on farms to gather antibiotic data and to investigate foodborne outbreaks, and to show how they will assure preventive antibiotics are not used in inappropriate ways.